Moghan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for training the model is located in the tenth cell of the ipython notebook.

 ####5.
 Solution design
 With the LeNet project as a starting ground, I went straight for the architecture, and training on different NN designs.
-Pretty much trial and error, much fun and rewarding.
-Wanted to try inception and looked at schematics of AlexNet and GoogleNet for inspiration.
-After a while I had a working network, but very slow to train and the resulting accuracy was not more than 97% while training.
-Then I read a couple of articles on Convnets.
+I wanted to try inception, and after looking at AlexNet and GoogLeNet for inspiration, I adventured with two inception layers, two convolution and two fully connected layers.
+It took more than 2 minutes / epoch to train and made 97% on training.

+It was pretty much trial and error, but much fun and rewarding.

+Then I started reading some articles, which made me think over.
 The ideas for my final solution comes from [Traffic Sign Recognition with Multi-Scale Convolutional Networks](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) and [Rethinking the Inception Architecture for Computer Vision](https://arxiv.org/pdf/1512.00567.pdf).
 These made me ditch inception, go for double ConvLayer(3x3) instead of single ConvLayer(5x5), and use multi-scaling.
-I also decided for grayscaling.
-The increasing the number of filters was also part of the design.
-It goes from 16, 16, 32 to 64 in convnets, before flattened and fully connected layers take over.
+I also decided for grayscaling, and to have an increasing number of filters in the convolutions.
+They go from 16, 16, 32 to 64, before flattened and fully connected layers take over.

 I iterated(trial and error) to find learning rate and epochs.
 I would like to implement a decreasing learning rate and a automated epoch stop, but time is running out.

 I am satisfied with the architecture for now.
 I think improvements is best found working with the data sets.

 The code for calculating the accuracy of the model is located in the elevent cell of the Ipython notebook.